-Afterwards, the patient engages in light stretching to complement the movement impairment and strengthening exercises with light resistance, high repetitions.
+Afterward, the patient engages in light stretching to compliment the movement impairment and strengthening exercises with light resistance, high repetitions.

-Does the Graston Technique Work?
+Does Graston Physical Therapy Work?

 This leads to changes in soft tissue flexibility and range of motion.
-The Graston massage instruments help to amplify soft tissue restrictions, like a stethoscope amplifies the sound of a heartbeat.
+The Graston massage instruments help to amplify soft tissue restrictions.
+This is similar to how a stethoscope amplifies the sound of a heartbeat.

 What is the Graston Technique Used For?

 During an acute injury, the main goals of treatment with the Graston Technique are to decrease edema, pain, and to increase range of motion.

 Is Graston Therapy Right for You?

 The Graston Technique for physical therapy is an evidence-based treatment that, when used in conjunction with rehabilitative exercise, can be effective at restoring movement caused by soft tissue dysfunction.

 Although results can vary, patients can typically notice improvements in pain and/or range of motion by the end of the first or second week of treatment.
 If you think Graston therapy may be right for you, use the BetterPT clinic location tool website or the BetterPT mobile app to find licensed Graston Technique providers.
 The correct treatment and application of Graston physical therapy can ease your discomfort so you can lead a pain-free life.
 Don’t hesitate – schedule your appointment and learn more about the Graston Technique today!